Improving Your Caravan Brake Wiring Ability

 To improve caravan electric brake wiring start by measuring the cable size (copper size) of the electric magnet, it is 1.15mm diameter or close to it.

 Narva advises the 3mm Size of this cable in this photo is a stock number only.
-The 3mm is not actually a size.
+The 3mm is not the correct size of the wire.
 The 1.13mm nominated is the actual cross-sectional area size of this cable.